-The two-day Working in and About Water – Legislation, Regulations and Responsibilities course is a comprehensive, classroom-based training program designed to address a long-time need to clarify the processes, regulations and environmental issues involved in working in and around water.
+The two-day Working in and About Water – Legislation, Regulations and Responsibilities course is a comprehensive, fully-online training program designed to address a long-time need to clarify the processes, regulations and constraints involved in working in and around water.
+This applied program includes online presentation, discussion, break-out groups and exercises.

 Module 1: The Law and Regulatory Process